Exploring the evolution of gravitational-wave emitters with efficient emulation: Constraining the origins of binary

 This rescaling is empirically chosen such that $\vec{\theta '}$ is defined on a similar domain across each dimension.
 The normalising flows are trained on samples of $\vec{\theta'}$ conditional on $\vec{\lambda}$, learning the distributions $p_\mathrm{pop}(\vec{\theta'}|\vec{\lambda}, \mathrm{channel})$.

 Before training, $20\%$ of the population synthesis samples were randomly chosen across different values of $\vec{\lambda}$ as the validation set used in the training.
 The normalising flows were implemented using CouplingNF spline normalising flows \citep{durkanNeuralSplineFlows2019} using the \texttt{glasflow} \citep{glasflow} package.
-The specific parameters of the normalising flows are shown in Table~\ref{tab:flowhyperparams}.
-These parameters were chosen considering the results of network parameter optimisation tool weights and biases \citep{wandb}.
-In addition, the learning rate was annealed with cosine annealing throughout training \citep{loshchilov2017sgdrstochasticgradientdescent}, with an initial learning rate of $0.001$.
-The training was performed on using a NVIDIA GeForce RTX 2080 Ti GPU and took $\sim50~\mathrm{hr}$ for five channels.